hadoken79/plantwatcher/readme.md

 *installaion*
 1. pull this repo to local folder
 2. rename sample-env in .env and replace example values with your data
+3. update ipaddress for your server in esp32 code (if needed) and in main.js for websocket connection. if your run this app on a public server (not recomended) you could use your domain instead of ip.
-3. run docker-compose up --build in terminal from application-root folder
+4. run docker-compose up --build in terminal from application-root folder
-4. bash in mongo container. ('auth' has been enabled during build, in docker-compose) `docker exec -it plant_mongo /bin/bash`
+5. bash in mongo container. ('auth' has been enabled during build, in docker-compose) `docker exec -it plant_mongo /bin/bash`
-5. login as admin
+6. login as admin
 `mongo -u [your admin user in .env]`
-6. add user and db
+7. add user and db
 `db.createCollection([yourDBName])

 db.createUser(